mm80843/T3.5/docs/Benef/PBN__Benef_47.md

 * [Private investors investing in social distancing measures can benefit from increased property values and demand for properties in areas that prioritize public health.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_831.md)
 * [The general public would benefit from improved health outcomes and a reduced likelihood of contracting airborne illnesses in public spaces, leading to a higher quality of life.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_984.md)
 * [Improved health and well-being of individuals, potentially leading to reduced healthcare costs and increased productivity.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1369.md)

+## Property: has_BenefDetails

+Increased access to green spaces and adherence to social distancing guidelines can mitigate the negative health effects of physical mobility restrictions and reduce the risk of disease transmission.